-The following contains the terms, conditions and procedures for application and acceptance in relation to the offer of the Class A-1 Bonds and the Class B Bonds (in either case, the "Offer").
-In the case of any inconsistency between the terms, conditions and procedures set out in the ATMs or internet banking websites of the relevant participating banks or the mobile banking interface of the relevant participating banks and the terms, conditions and procedures set out herein, the terms, conditions and procedures set out in such ATMs, internet banking websites or mobile banking interface shall prevail.
+The following contains the terms, conditions and procedures for application and acceptance in relation to the subscription of the Class A-1 Bonds and the Class B Bonds.
+In the case of any inconsistency between the terms, conditions and procedures set out in the ATMs or internet banking websites of the relevant participating banks or the mobile banking interface of the relevant participating banks and the terms, conditions and procedures set out herein, the terms, conditions and procedures set out herein, the terms, conditions and procedures set out in such ATMs, internet banking websites or mobile banking interface shall prevail.
 Where applicable, references to DBS Bank Ltd. ("DBS Bank") include POSB.